Stephen-Seo/AnotherAURHelper/README.md

 # Other Notes

-By default, `makechrootpkg` does not verify integrity of files in the PKGBUILD.
-Use the `makechrootpkg_noskipinteg.hook` to modify the `makechrootpkg` script to not skip integrity checks.
+~~By default, `makechrootpkg` does not verify integrity of files in the PKGBUILD.
+Use the `makechrootpkg_noskipinteg.hook` to modify the `makechrootpkg` script to not skip integrity checks.~~

-The hook must be placed in `/etc/pacman.d/hooks/`.

-Note that the hook only takes effect when `devtools` is updated.
-If you want to activate the hook immediately, you can reinstall `devtools` with `pacman -S devtools`.
+`update.py` now does integrity checks before building with `makechrootpkg`.
+It is no longer necessary to modify the `/usr/bin/makechrootpkg` because the integrity checks are done separately.